17 Sep - 3 min read

 With the upcoming changes, the HSBC Amanah MPower Platinum Credit Card-i offers cardholders more opportunities to earn cashback.
 With e-wallet use among Malaysians increasing rapidly, the decision to introduce cashback for e-wallet reloads definitely makes the card more attractive – even if the pool of eligible e-wallets is quite limited.

-The new changes make the HSBC Amanah MPower Platinum Credit Card-i more competitive, especially against the Citibank Cash Back Card and Hong Leong Wise, both of which have had their features revised to make them more competitive.
+The new changes makes the HSBC Amanah MPower Platinum Credit Card-i more competitive, especially against the Citibank Cash Back Card and Hong Leong Wise, both of which have had their features revised to make them more competitive.
 That said, the minimum spend requirement of RM2,000 is still quite restrictive compared to the Citi and Hong Leong cards, which have a minimum spend of RM500/RM1,500 (Gold/Platinum), and RM500 respectively.